Not-Smelly-Garbage/SkyrimSaveBackupScript/README.md

 Do NOT rename [SKSE Co-Save Cleaner's](https://www.nexusmods.com/skyrimspecialedition/mods/17377) vbs file unless you plan on editing my script

-# Optional Files:
+# AutoBackup + Launcher:

-Here's the readme from the optional file to see if you even wanna download it
+Here's the readme from the AutoBackup + Launcher to see if you even wanna download it